qwertybomb/tetris-sdl-c/README.md

 # tetris-sdl-c
-a tetris game made in sdl c
+a tetris game made with sdl and c